Paramount+ has quietly upgraded more movies to 4K, HDR and Dolby Atmos

 The Avengers – 4K DV

-Paramount+ is rolling out more upgrades too, so expect more titles in 4K, HDR & Dolby Atmos than those listed here soon.
+Paramount+ is rolling out more upgrades too, so expect more titles in 4K, HDR and Dolby Atmos than those listed here soon.

 Previously, we listed the new service's biggest draw as its catalogue of over 30,000 on-demand TV shows from CBS, MTV, BET, Nickelodeon and Comedy Central, along with live sports coverage and 24-hour rolling news – it is essentially a rebranded version of CBS All Access, after all.
 But with a burgeoning 4K film collection, competitors Disney Plus, Netflix and Amazon Prime Video may well be looking over their shoulders...